nevermined-io/docs-legacy/docs/architecture/specs/did/README.md

 Each type of asset (dataset, algorithm, workflow, etc, ..) typically will have associated different kind of services.
 There are 2 type of services that are commonly added to all the assets:

 * metadata - describing the asset
 * provenance - describing the asset provenance

+Each service include a `serviceEndpoint` attribute with a URL to the server or document completing that service.
+Optionally, the service can include a `immutableServiceEndpoint` attribute with a URL to a repository/service where additional information is stored in an immutable way (i.e IPFS, Filecoin, Arweave, etc).

 Each service is distinguished by the `DDO.service.type` attribute.